Lyreplus/lyreplus/README.md

 ### Hi there 👋

+My name is Lorenzo and I'm an italian student of a Bsc in Computer Engineering - Computer Science at UniTN.

+[Here](https://lyreplus.github.io/) you can find more informations about me!

 <!--
 **Lyreplus/lyreplus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.